Inigo-Javier/Blog-Server/README.md

 ## Structure

-The server and connection to the database is made in the index.js file.
+The server and database connection is made on the index.js file.
 Also we have middleware functions like: